 These days, there’s no shortage of relationship advice out there.
 While we love a good in-depth relationship book, video or podcast, sometimes it can be helpful to just get back to basics.
 We’ve put together our favourite advice on how to improve your partnership, whether you’ve been together for 10 months or 10 years.

-We all want healthy relationships; to feel happy, loved, supported, and part of a team.
-While every relationship is different, we often all have similar relationship goals.
+We all want healthy relationships –— to feel happy, loved, supported, and part of a team.
+While every relationship is different, many of us have similar relationship goals.
 We aspire for intimacy, respect, open communication, shared responsibility and a sense of fun and adventure.

 At the same time, it’s normal for relationships to change over time.
 As a result, they require ongoing work and attention.
 But no matter how long we’ve been with a partner, it is possible to improve a relationship with some tried-and-tested advice – whether through communication, changes to thinking and behaviour, and if needed, some outside help.